HarryZ10/Climate-Bin/###_Release_Notes-MVP_Version.txt

 ## 2) Audience
 ### Which specific demographics would use your app?

-> The intended demographics are 7+ (age); minority groups; elementary, middle, and high school students; college students; millenials, baby boomers, and the silent generation.
+> The intended demographics are 12+ (age); minority groups; elementary, middle, and high school students; college students; millenials, baby boomers, and the silent generation.
 This APP is intended to be rated E for everyone.
-Some content might be rated PG-13,17 or PG.
+Some video/photo content uploaded by users might be rated PG-13,17 or PG.

 ## 3) Sequence of features
 ### What features are in this MVP?
 What are the next features you want to build?

-In progress
+> In this MVP, the user can EDIT and UPDATE their profile page.
+The user can UPLOAD, DELETE, and WATCH videos of climate change.
+The next stage is to refine the EXPLORE page, so that users can EDIT their resource.
+Also in the next stages, the user will be able to STAR and FAVORITE resources not only videos but also photos.
+Photo uploads will come in the Beta version as well.